wemat/wemat.github.io/README.md

 I use Strava when I go for a run or mountain biking.
 In this project I pulled the data from the Rest API and developed a dashboard with Dash.
 My opinion of Dash?
 In Power BI (I have worked a lot with it) you can click together a good looking dashboard fairly quickly.
 With Dash it takes a while to set up something seemingly simple (like this project here).
 There is no GUI.
 Everything has to be coded.
 But then again in Power BI as soon as the requirements are a bit non-standard, it can become punishing.
 With Dash we have all the power of python and it's great libaries.
 So even complex machine-learning use-cases can be combined with Dash seamlessly.

+At the beginning of the project I wanted to gain an overview. <a href="https://github.com/wemat/StravaAnalytics/blob/main/analytics/strava_api.ipynb">Here</a> is a jupyter notebook with the explanatory data analysis.

 <div style="padding-bottom:65%; position:relative; display:block; width: 100%">
   <iframe width="100%" height="100%"
     src="https://sport-analytics-wemat.herokuapp.com"
     frameborder="0" allowfullscreen="" style="position:absolute; top:0; left: 0">
   </iframe>
 </div>

 ## 2. Real Time Production Dashboard in Power BI
 - Scope: Small